alephium/docs/README.md

 If your translation is a mere Google translation without any correction, the Pull Request will likely not be accepted.

-**Before you begin translating, please consider your submission as *commitment* to maintain the pages in sync with any changes happening in the english version**
+**Before you begin translating, please consider your submission as *commitment* to maintain the pages in sync with any changes happening in the English version**

 ### Enable a new language for translation